Bradley Hatchett – Founder of Network My Club

 If you’re going to see results from your networking, you need to make time for it.

 Our advice, book your events in your diary at the beginning of each month.
-Whether that’s online or in person events.
 Plan around them.
 For in person events, book a meeting before or after.
-The beauty of online events means less time travelling.

 In the case of our membership, it is company-wide, meaning anyone can attend.
 So if you really can’t make it, simply delegate it to a colleague.